The programme has a strong placement component and therefore requires a full-time commitment.

 There are several reasons to study early childhood education and care at NCI, from career prospects to personal Interest.
 If you're trying to decide whether this course is right for you, the reasons we have outlined may help you understand the benefits of joining this programme.

 Structure of the programme

 The Bachelor of Arts (Hons) in Early Childhood Education and Care is a 4 Year programme with Exit awards.
-Students with a QQI level 6 Major Award in Early Childhood Education and Care (6M2009) are eligible for advanced entry into Year 2 of the BAHECE programme.
+Students with a QQI level 6 Major Award in Early Learning and Care or Early Childhood Education and Care may be eligible for advanced entry into Year 2 of the BAHECEC programme.

 The course is available to study in the daytime and in the evening.
 For the evening course, classes are delivered on Monday and Wednesday evenings with some Saturday morning classes over two semesters of the academic year.
 The evening delivery of the programme is convenient for learners to work and study.